-HypnoBirthing® is a widely-recognized childbirth education program that has been in existence for nearly 30 years.
+HypnoBirthing® is a widely-recognized childbirth education course that has been in existence for nearly 30 years.
 It is the original childbirth hypnosis program, though it has been emulated many times over.
 It is sometimes misunderstood.

 The Truth: Marie Mongan, the creator of HypnoBirthing®, has a wonderful saying:

 "It's not if the program works for you...
 It's how you work the program."

 I have found a two-fold meaning to Marie's statement:

 To address first-time versus repeat moms in particular - I have seen (and heard reports from) just as many first-time moms as repeat moms who have had beautiful births.
 You can check out my class web page as well as the Flutterby Blog for testimonials and birth stories from some of these women.
 It does a disservice to first-time birthers to insist that their birth will automatically be more difficult... or longer... or more painful... or more "impossible."

 Fun fact: Some of my quickest doula client births have been first-timers!
 When it comes to birth, all bets are off.

 Regardless of how many babies one has given birth to, when the body is relaxed, the woman is calm and confident, and the environment is supportive, beautiful births happen.

 Myth: HypnoBirthing® guarantees a pain-free birth/women won't feel anything.